nexusformat/definitions/manual/source/preface.rst

 - The combination ``name:NXclass`` denotes a NeXus group with name ``name`` and class ``NXclass``.

-- A simple name (no following class) denotes a data field.
+- A simple name (no following class) denotes a field.
   An equal sign is used to show the value, where this is important to the example.

 - Sometimes, a data type is specified and possibly a set of dimensions.